Tiro-health/web-sdk-tutorial/npm+angular/README.md

 ### Key Implementation Details

 1. **Angular CLI**: This project uses the Angular CLI with the modern `@angular-devkit/build-angular:application` builder
-2. **React Compatibility**: The Tiro Web SDK requires React, which is made available globally in `main.ts`
+2. **React Compatibility**: The Tiro Web SDK requires React as a dependency in package.json
 3. **Component Integration**: The SDK components are mounted directly in the main AppComponent
 4. **Lifecycle Management**: Proper cleanup of SDK components when the Angular component is destroyed
 5. **TypeScript Integration**: Full TypeScript support for better development experience